connervieira/Assassin/CONFIGURATION.md

     - Activating this setting can easily cause fatal errors, so it should only be used for testing.
 - `refresh_delay`
     - This setting determines the amount of time, in seconds, the Assassin will wait at the beginning of each cycle before continuing.
+- `debugging_output`
+    - This determines whether Assassin will operate in a verbose mode, where it prints out frequent status messages.
+This is useful for debugging.
+- `disable_console_clearing`
+    - This setting can be used to prevent Assassin from clearing the screen.
+    - Under normal circumstances, this should not be used because it will make Assassin's output extremely chaotic and unpredictable.
+However, there may be some situations in which it may be useful to disable output clearing.
 - `gps_enabled`
     - This setting is used to globally enable and disable GPS functionality throughout Assassin.
 - `gps_demo_mode`